AndriBaal/rogue_like/README.md

 ## BUGS

-- [x] Teleport through walls & objects
 - [ ] ?Camera does not center correctly when starting a game becuase of the popup
+- [ ] Fix greyed out skill tree nodes after deserialization
+- [ ] Fix reference in room children -> crash after deserialization
 - [x] When you load a game the menu points in the inventory are stacked and not deserialized properly
-- [ ] Fix greyed out skill tree nodes after deserialization
 - [x] Fix multihit with ice wave
 - [x] Fix standing in spikes
+- [x] Teleport through walls & objects
 - [x] Center camera does not center correctly
 - [x] Fix pathfinding with tables
 - [x] Level generation: When Boss room is spawned early, no more rooms are being added: